NCAS-CMS/cfa-conventions/source/cfa.md

 Each variable referenced by the `aggregated_data` attribute must span the fragment dimensions in the same relative order as the aggregated dimensions, so that its values are easily associated with both individual fragments and the aggregated data.
-If an instruction requires multiple values to be provided per fragment then a variable may also have one or more extra trailing dimensions.
+If an aggregation definition component requires multiple values per fragment then a variable may also have one or more extra trailing dimensions.

 The terms of the aggregation definition are `index`, `location`, `file`, `format` and `address`.
 The variables referenced by each of